spmandrick/spmandrick/README.md

 - Hi, I’m @spmandrick.
-- I’m interested in reinforcement learning methods that can be applied to problems in combinatorics and graph theory.
+- I’m interested in applying reinforcement learning techniques to problems in combinatorics and graph theory.
 - I’m currently learning about Q-learning.

-- You can reach me at:
+- You can reach me at: _spmandrick(at)gmail.com_ or _smandrick(at)ufl.edu_
-    spmandrick(at)gmail.com
-    smandrick(at)ufl.edu

 <!---
 spmandrick/spmandrick is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.